-If dot11RSNAProtectedManagementFramesActivated is true and dot11MeshSecurityActivated is true, the recipient shall maintain a single replay counter for received group addressed robust (#100)Management frames that do not use the QMF service and shall use the PN from the received frame to detect replays.
-If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received group addressed Robust Management frames that use the QMF service.
+If dot11RSNAProtectedManagementFramesActivated is true and dot11MeshSecurityActivated is true, the recipient shall maintain a single replay counter for received group addressed robust (#100)Management frames and for received group addressed robust Short Management frames that do not use the QMF service and shall use the PN from the received frame to detect replays.
+If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received group addressed Robust Management frames and for received group addressed Robust Short Management frames that use the QMF service.
 The QMF receiver shall use the ACI encoded in the Sequence Number field of the received frame to select the replay counter to use for the received frame, and shall use the PN from the received frame to detect replays.
 A replayed frame occurs when the PN from the frame is less than or equal to the value of the management frame replay counter that corresponds to the ACI of the frame.
-The transmitter shall preserve the order of protected robust (#100)Management frames transmitted to the same DA without the QMF service.
+The transmitter shall preserve the order of protected robust (#100)Management frames and Short Management frames transmitted to the same DA without the QMF service.
 When the QMF service is used, the transmitter shall not reorder robust GQMFs within an AC when the frames are transmitted to the same RA.(11ae)

 The receiver shall discard MSDUs(#211) and MMPDUs whose constituent MPDU PN values are not sequential.
 A receiver shall discard any MPDU that is received with its PN less than or equal to the replay counter.
 When discarding a frame, the receiver shall increment by 1 the value of dot11RSNAStatsCCMPReplays for (#100)Data frames or dot11RSNAStatsRobustMgmtCCMPReplays for robust (#100)Management frames.